ngangf/Treasure-Island-Game/README.md

 # Treasure-Island-Game
-A python project for a treasure island game!
+A python project for a Treasure Island game!